 510(k) Clearance Pathway.
 When a 510(k) clearance is required, we must submit a premarket notification to the FDA demonstrating that our proposed device is "substantially equivalent" to a previously cleared and legally marketed 510(k) device or a device that was in commercial distribution before May 28, 1976 for which the FDA has not yet called for the submission of a premarket approval application, which is commonly known as the "predicate device."
 A device is substantially equivalent if, with respect to the predicate device, it has the same intended use and has either (i) the same technological characteristics or (ii) different technological characteristics and the information submitted demonstrates that the device is as safe and effective as a legally marked device and does not raise different questions of safety or effectiveness.
 By law, the FDA is required to clear or deny a 510(k) premarket notification within 90 days of submission of the application.
 As a practical matter, clearance often takes significantly longer.
 The FDA may require further information, including clinical data, to make a determination regarding substantial equivalence.
 If the FDA determines that the device, or its intended use, is not substantially equivalent to a previously-cleared device or use, the FDA will issue a not substantially equivalent decision.
 This means the device cannot be cleared through the 510k process and will require marketing authorization through the premarket approval pathway.
 We obtained 510(k) clearance for our Flexitouch System in October 2006 and for a discontinued predecessor system in July 2002.
+We currently have a 510(k) premarket notification before the FDA regarding new garment offerings for our Flexitouch System and such notification is subject to the uncertainties of FDA review, including the potential for delays or denial of clearance.
 We obtained 510(k) clearance for our ACTitouch System in June 2013 and our Entré System in May 2015.